odeepllama/SolarSim/Docs/README.md

 Make Program control 5 columns wide and thus shrink down the Pogram enabled and Program repeats entries

 Stripped down version for the first time user

+To do:

+The playhead navigation buttons (prev and next) for both step and day are basically working, but there's a issue whereby I cannot get back to the previous stap if it is on the rpeviousl day.
+For example, I cannto get the playhead to jump to Day 1 from Day 2 using the Prev Step button.
+However, the next step button can take the playhead correctly from Day 1 to Day 2.
+Please carefully look into this issue and see fi you can propose an efficient solution that doesn't break anything.